-- To educate the student by explaining the reasons for the community standard. - To bring the student's behavior into compliance with the community standard. - To have the student maturely accept responsibility for their behavior. - To help clarify the student's values as they are related to the behavior in question. - To assist the student in making a more positive self-directed choice that will better enable the student to assume productive roles in the future. - To help the student consider in advance the consequences of their behavior. - To determine with the student the reasons for their misconduct.
+To educate the student by explaining the reasons for the community standard.

+To bring the student's behavior into compliance with the community standard.

+To have the student maturely accept responsibility for their behavior.

+To help clarify the student's values as they are related to the behavior in question.

+To assist the student in making a more positive self-directed choice that will better enable the student to assume productive roles in the future.

+To help the student consider in advance the consequences of their behavior.

+To determine with the student the reasons for their misconduct.

 Members of the College staff will handle alleged violations of misconduct.
 Students will meet with the Associate Dean of Students for Student Engagement or Associate Dean of Students for Housing and Residence Life or designee.
-In consultation with the PreCollege Director and/or Faculty Coordinator of the PreCollege Program, sanctions may be assigned.
+In consultation with the PreCollege Program Coordinator and/or PreCollege Academic Coordinator, sanctions may be assigned.